yetanalytics/dave/README.md

 **Take Part**

 Here is a quick link to the master doc for review of the template: https://github.com/yetanalytics/dave/blob/master/docs/algorithms/master.pdf

-Please join the Google Group to keep up with DAVE-related conversation and notifications: https://groups.google.com/forum/#!forum/project-dave

 ## For Developers: Running the Interactive Workbooks & Testing